 A powerful and versatile centre from the Welsh valleys, he has become a defensive rock and creative force for both club and country.

-Owen Watkin's rugby story is woven into the fabric of Welsh club rugby, beginning at his local Ogmore Vale RFC.
-His talent was evident early, leading him through the Ospreys development pathway until he exploded onto the professional scene with a try-scoring debut in 2015.
-Standing at 6'3" and over 230 pounds, Watkin combines formidable physicality with a surprising subtlety of hands and vision.
-He carved out his place in the Ospreys midfield as a player known for his defensive grit, often shutting down the opposition's most dangerous attackers, while also possessing the soft skills to create opportunities.
-His consistent performances earned him a Wales debut in 2017, and he has since been a regular in the national squad, contributing during campaigns like the 2019 Rugby World Cup.
-Watkin represents a modern breed of centre: not purely a crash-ball runner or a playmaker, but a hybrid who can excel at both the brutal and beautiful aspects of the game.
+Owen Watkin scored on his professional debut for the Ospreys in 2015, emerging from the Ogmore Vale RFC and the Ospreys development pathway.
+Standing at 6'3" and over 230 pounds, he combines formidable physicality with subtle hands and vision.
+He carved out his place in the Ospreys midfield through defensive grit, shutting down dangerous attackers while creating opportunities.
+His consistent performances earned him a Wales debut in 2017.
+He has since been a regular in the national squad, contributing during campaigns like the 2019 Rugby World Cup.
+Watkin represents a modern centre: neither purely a crash-ball runner nor a playmaker, but a hybrid excelling at both the brutal and beautiful aspects of the game.

 1981–1996